 This groundbreaking workbook can be used on its own or in conjunction with therapy, and additionally as a resource for family members whose loved ones are struggling with alcohol.
-It gives transparent, easy-to -follow, research-based explanations with questionnaires, checklists, quizzes, and worksheets.
-Each chapter begins with a brief overview and interspersed with exercises and client experiences and combines research-based information with practical self-assessments, tools, and questions to answer to practice alcohol moderation.
+It gives transparent, easy-to-follow, research-based explanations with questionnaires, checklists, quizzes, and worksheets.
+Each chapter begins with a brief overview and is interspersed with exercises and client experiences, combining research-based information with practical self-assessments, tools, and questions to answer to practice alcohol moderation.
+Readers can take the Alcohol Moderation Assessment to determine their likelihood of success in practicing alcohol moderation.

 The book provides the resources to create a personalized Alcohol Moderation Plan and suggests ways to manage its success for clinicians and general audiences alike.